 Throughout the entire renovation, the facility did not close and continued to host events and act as an active train station.
 Careful planning, coordination and phasing of the construction were required throughout the entire reconstruction cycle.

-TMP is proud to be a part of the revitalization of one of Norman’s oldest and iconic buildings.
+TMP is proud to have partnered in the revitalization of one of Norman’s oldest iconic buildings.